jsdw/weave/README.md

 # Weave

-A simple CLI router.
+A simple CLI based HTTP router/proxy.
 Useful if you need to wire together a few things and expose them behind a single host/port.

 # Examples